Former Aviva CFO Stoddard joins BofA as investment banking vice chair

-Former Aviva Plc (AV.L) Chief Financial Officer Tom Stoddard joined Bank of America Corp (BAC.N) as vice chairman of investment banking, according to an internal memo, returning to his advisory roots after a stint in the insurance industry.
+(Reuters) - Former Aviva Plc Chief Financial Officer Tom Stoddard joined Bank of America Corp as vice chairman of investment banking, according to an internal memo, returning to his advisory roots after a stint in the insurance industry.

 A Bank of America spokesman confirmed the appointment.